 Reasons for trips are often to attend a conference, speak at a summit, discuss deals with partners, inspect a worksite, foster relationships, or to establish new business opportunities.

-Depending on the size of the company the business traveller will either book their transport and accommodation themselves, usually via online travel agents and hotel/travel websites – and organise their own itinerary – or their company will do so on their behalf through travel agents and global distribution systems.
+Depending on the size of the company the transient traveler will either book their transport and accommodation themselves, usually via online travel agents and hotel/travel websites – and organise their own itinerary – or their company will do so on their behalf through travel agents and global distribution systems.

-It’s very common for business travellers to travel back to many of the same destinations each year or multiple times during the year.
+It’s very common for business travelers to travel back to many of the same destinations each year or multiple times during the year.

-The frequency, duration, and expenditure of these corporate trips – as well as the behaviour displayed by the guest – will be impacted by the particular industry, gender, age, and personal preference of the business traveller.
+The frequency, duration, and expenditure of these corporate trips – as well as the behaviour displayed by the guest – will be impacted by the particular industry, gender, age, and personal preference of the transient traveler.

-Good news for hoteliers in London: it’s the most popular destination for global business travellers.
+Good news for hoteliers in London: it’s the most popular destination for global transient travelers.
 Other top cities include: